Hilton Park, a home...

 Farm & Walled Garden

-and bramble.
-The walled garden also plays host to our resident Beehives as well as our free-range pigs that forage through acres of woodland and bramble.
-A visit to the walled Garden lets guests experience first hand our dedication to our environment and the responsibility we feel as landowners.
+The walled garden also plays host to our resident beehives as well as our free-range pigs that forage through acres of woodland and bramble.
+A visit to the walled garden lets guests experience first hand our dedication to our environment and the responsibility we feel as landowners.
 Lucy and Fred are on hand to talk visitors through these processes and how they can apply them to even the smallest of urban gardens.